 3. They're being physically cold

 Your partner no longer being as warm and affectionate with you could be a (not so) subtle sign of guilty conscience coming out to play.
-Or more devastatingly, that coldness towards you could be a pretty awful way of saying that there's a new lover in the mix getting all of that withheld affection.
+Or more devastatingly, that coldness towards you could be a pretty awful way of saying that they've been flirting with somebody else.
 Terrible, I know.

 Some of those frosty non-verbal cues might look like this: